adamhockemeyer/Azure-API-Management-Custom-Subscription-Approval/README.md

 ![Logic App Subscription Dates][LOGIC_APP_8]

-If the result is 'true', then we have recieved a new product subscription within the 5 minute sliding window.
+If the result is 'true', then we have received a new product subscription within the 5 minute sliding window.

 ### 2.5.2 Send product subscription approval email

-Next we will send an email to an appover of our choice (woohoo!) for the particular product flow we are working on.
+Next we will send an email to an approver of our choice (woohoo!) for the particular product flow we are working on.
 I used the built in Office 365 'Send Approval Email', but you could also format up your own email and have buttons in the email that trigger an appropriate action.

 ![Logic App Subscription Dates][LOGIC_APP_9]